 - Engaging in continuous cycle of consultation, action and reflection to lean from experience and improve year-on-year

-Since 1999, Mona has granted $12 million to 38 projects in 18 countries, supporting the education of 258,326 students, teachers and parents annually.
-In 2019, we supported partner organizations in Brazil, Haiti, India, Mongolia, Panama, Sierra Leone, The Gambia, Vietnam, and the United States.
+Since 1999, Mona has granted $11 million to 42 projects in 20 countries, supporting the education of more than 429,000 students annually.
+For details please see our Impact page.
+In 2019, we supported partner organizations in Brazil, Haiti, India, Mongolia, China, Vietnam, Panama, Sierra Leone, Gambia, and the United States.

 Universal education: Learning is intrinsic to human reality, and everyone deserves the opportunity to receive a quality education.
 Mona Foundation finds locally operated programs that educate people of all backgrounds and raise the status of girls and women.
 We believe that sustainable development is a process in which individuals, communities and institutions build capacity and own and lead their own development plans.
 Educated communities are healthier, more sustainable, and less vulnerable to economic volatility.